hassio-addons/addon-tailscale/tailscale/DOCS.md

 execute steps 2 and 3 as described on [Site-to-site networking][tailscale_info_site_to_site].

+In case your local subnets collide with subnet routes within your tailnet, your local network access has priority, and these addresses won't be routed toward your tailnet.
+This will prevent your Home Assistant instance from losing network connection.
+This also means that using the same subnet on multiple nodes for load balancing and failover is impossible with the current add-on behavior.

 ### Option: `proxy`

 When not set, this option is enabled by default.